Chicago with kids

 We rode the Ferris wheel, which was too slow for us, then went into the Children’s Museum, where their favorite feature was a Treehouse Trail that, considering the admission price, was too much like McDonald’s Playland.

 Leaving, we watched the resident Improv Comedy Troupe perform a 3½-minute version of "The Wizard of Oz’’ on a raised stage in the middle of the mall.

-The Magnificent Mile’s temples of commerce shimmered in the evening: Pottery Barn, Banana Republic, FAO Schwarz, Crate
+The Magnificent Mile’s temples of commerce shimmered in the evening: Pottery Barn, Banana Republic, Crate & Barrel, the Apple store.

 Near the neo-Gothic Tribune Tower, Peter gave a man sitting on the sidewalk the two pennies he had found at Foodlife.